samjones00/docs/docs/_releases/index.md

 public class CustomFeedView { ... }
 ```

-### ServiceStack Templates View Pages
+### Sharp Pages

-[ServiceStack Templates](http://templates.servicestack.net) gains support for the last missing feature from ServiceStack.Razor with its new **View Pages** support which lets you use `.html` Template Pages to render the HTML for Services Responses.
+[Sharp Pages](https://sharpscript.net/docs/sharp-pages) gains support for the last missing feature from ServiceStack.Razor with its new **View Pages** support which lets you use `.html` Template Pages to render the HTML for Services Responses.

 It works similarly to Razor ViewPages where it uses first matching View Page with the Response DTO is injected as the `Model` property.
 The View Pages can be in any folder within the `/Views` folder using the format `{PageName}.html` where `PageName` can be either the **Request DTO** or **Response DTO** Name, but all page names within the `/Views` folder need to be unique.